When we bought the bed and breakfast in 2008, cleaning up the forest and walking around the property became a part of our routine.

 I began the journey of creating with natural materials by making mandalas – a calming interactive form of meditation that is designed to help access answers from within.

 I also enjoy re-arranging things in nature and creating figures with stones, leaves and other objects.
 To celebrate our 10th wedding anniversary, I created a depiction of our family using some of the most beloved flowers and plants that I had collected and dried.

-Creating helps ease the busy mind and nurture the creative spirit, allowing access to heightened states of awareness.
+Being in nature and creating helps ease the busy mind and nurture the creative spirit, allowing access to different states of awareness.